GabsOnRails/GabsOnRails/README.md

 <p>
   Hi 👋, I'm Gabriel!
 A student and programming enthusiast, from Brazil.

-   - 🔭 I'm Infraestructure Analyst, working with backup, cloudcomputing and general support for dev team.

   - 🌱 I'm currently studying software engineering.

 </p>